How do you get your spouse out of the house if you want a divorce?

 Why are No-Fault Allegations Important in North Carolina Divorce?

 No-fault allegations are required (or allowed) in obtaining an actual divorce in North Carolina, however, you cannot even make a claim for a divorce until you have been separated for a year.
 But what if you cannot establish a real separation because your spouse will not leave?

 In essence, the general rule from a legal perspective is that if you want to separate from your spouse just because you are unhappy or no longer want to be married, you leave.
 As any good Raleigh divorce attorney will tell you, however, don’t make that move until you have had a discussion with your divorce lawyer.
 Leaving without taking legal actions to protect yourself is almost always a very bad idea.

-Does North Carolina Have a Ruling on Who is Required to Leave the Home?
+Does North Carolina Have a Ruling on Who is Forced to Leave the Home?

 North Carolina Divorce Law was created with the intent of establishing uniform rules, processes and procedures to determine how married couples can resolve all of their martial issues in the event of separation and divorce.
 Most of North Carolina’s Divorce Laws are predicated upon the parties having already separated.